Let no one keep defrauding you of your prize by delighting in self-abasement and the worship of the angels . . . Colossians 2:18 (NASB)

 Some churches today practice church discipline.
 That is a God honoring practice.
 In Paul’s day church discipline was routine.
 1 Corinthians 5 deals with a brother who had sex with his step mother.
 The man did not repent, so Paul did the following,

-Good Angels.
-The holy angels are organized too according to Eph.
-3:10.
+The holy angels are organized too according to Ephesians 3:10.

 We know the names of only two of the holy angels: Michael and Gabriel.